• HVE

 Now the years 2020-2022 have the unprecedented increase in mortality and therefore the 5-year trend is no longer a good benchmark, if only on the basis of common sense.
 That is why we are looking back to the years 2015-2019.
 We are now in the year 2023!
 And yet we still base ourselves on data from the year 2015, which is already 8 years ago.
 How representative are these figures from 2015, and do we not miss other trends if we just skip years?

 Normally, a year with significant excess or under-mortality will be averaged out by the years that follow.
-Suppose 2019 had under-mortality, this would be corrected by the year 2020 (under-mortality years are usually followed by excess mortality years).
-Suppose that the 2015-2019 trend generates an incorrect prediction for 2020, and as a result 2% too few deaths were predicted.
-If one then sticks to the trend 2015-2019, and does not correct to 2016-2020, then this trend will give a margin of error of 4% in 2021, for 2022 this will give 6% incorrect and in 2023 this will increase to 8% erroneous.
-With this misjudgment, there will be standard (substantial) excess mortality in 2023 without anything really happening, because the trend was not properly estimated / calculated.
+Suppose that 2019 had under-mortality, this would be corrected by the year 2020 (under-mortality years are usually followed by excess-mortality years).
+Suppose the 2015-2019 trend generates an incorrect prediction for 2020, resulting in 2% too few deaths being predicted.
+If one then continues to stick to the 2015-2019 trend and does not correct for 2016-2020, this trend will give a margin of error of 4% in 2021, for 2022 this will give a 6% error and in 2023 this will increase to 8% error.
+With this incorrect estimate, there will be standard (significant) excess mortality in 2023 without anything actually happening, because the trend was not properly estimated/calculated.

 If we take the cbs data into account, we see that the period 2015-2019 started with (substantial) more mortality, and ended with a year of lower mortality.(2) This is the basis for the expected mortality of 2023.